markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 * Realize the dimensions of a tennis net are 3 feet high in the center and three feet six inches high at the sideline.
 * A common perception is hitting your shot very close to the top of the net is important.
 However, this is a principle reason why so many mistakes are made into the net.
 * Give yourself a "margin of error" establishing a focal point of clearing  the net by three to five feet.
 * Importantly!
-Prior to ball contact the player ng must be low by emphasizing the the top edge of the racket being below the ball.
+Prior to ball contact the player should have a low backswing mphasizing the the top edge of the racket being below the ball.
-*

 ## OPPONENT THREE: BEAT THE LINES